-As a Database Proffesional, we are listening many times that opening and closing a Database Connection is always costly.
+As a Database Professional, we are listening many times that opening and closing a Database Connection is always costly.

-Each and every RDBMS products are doing lots of operation to open and close Database Connection.
+every RDBMS products are doing lots of operation in the background to just an open and close Database Connection.

-Each and every Database Connection require some amount of Memory and CPU utilization.
-There are N number of different buffer settings for different RDBMS products.
+Every Database Connection requires some amount of Memory and CPU utilization.
+There is N number of different buffer settings for various RDBMS products.

-In this post, I am showing that how MySQL one single connection is costly and how much different buffer, it requires to allocate and deallocate for opening and closing a Database connection.
+In this post, I am showing that how MySQL single connection is costly and how much different buffer it requires for opening and closing a Database connection.

-Please note that, I am just listing important buffer parameters, we should change the value of its base on our requirements and loads of Database server.
+Please note that I am just listing important buffer parameters, we should change the values basis on our requirements and loads of Database server.

-MySQL server maintains several buffers for each database connection basically use for communication, join and sort operations, other manipulation.
+MySQL server maintains several buffers for each database connection used for communication, join and sort operations, other manipulations.

-When we require to get a faster full join result without adding an index, We should increase the size of join_buffer_size.
+When we require getting a faster full join result without adding an index, We should increase the size of join_buffer_size.

-The minimum size of the buffer uses for plain index scans, range index scan and joins without an index.
+The minimum size of the buffer used for plain index scans, range index scan and joins without an index.